 The physical plates themselves are larger than what are presented in Ackerman’s book and those found on the Internet.
 If you copy them using pencil, you’ll have trouble matching the widths of Bargue’s lines.
 Enlarging the plates on a photocopy machine does help.
 But in that case you’re better off using charcoal, a medium that more closely approximates the qualities of the lithographer’s crayon with which the original plates where created.

 Perhaps a more important issue is the value of the plate’s paper.
-The original plates are well over 100 years old and the paper has considerably darkened.
+The original plates are well over 100 years old and the paper has darkened considerably.

 Unrestored (as seen on the left below), some of the halftones are lost in the paper’s discoloration.
 A copyist using the plate would have an artificially restricted gamut and likely fail to perceive what Gammell called the smash of light.
 He or she would also likely over-model the halftones (make them too dark).

 On the left, Bargue’s Dante as the plate looks today.
 On the right, a digitally restored version.

 It is true that the ability to differentiate value from local color is necessary when working from life, since few things are colored in a flat white.
 However, part of learning to see, draw, and paint is doing so in defined, progressive stages.
 Forcing the student to discern accurate value from a flawed source is akin to throwing them into the deep end of the pool before they know how to swim.

 Now that we have some background, let’s get back to the question.

 Clearly the question is hyperbole.
 Bargue’s are neither bad nor good.
 A better question would be, is using Bargue’s for beginning students better than using actual casts?
 An honest read through this article reveals that there is no definitive answer to the question.
 It’s situational.

 But if we’re discussing the training of adults in an in-person atelier setting, I lean to the negative.